ljunggren/boozang-docs/README.md

 ###### Using auto-fill functionality

-When using the auto-fill functionality in the toolbar the Boozang tool without choosing to data-bind, Boozang will use the regexp engine to generate data into the form.
-When recording this can be used to quickly create test cases with temp data.
+When using the auto-fill functionality in the toolbar, the Boozang tool without choosing to data-bind, Boozang will use the regexp engine to generate data into the form.
+When recording, this can be used to quickly create test cases with temp data.

 ###### Binding auto-fill with data-bind

 When enabling data-bind and clicking autofill form, Boozang will look in the current data scope for matching data.
-If that isn´t found, Boozang will use the regexp engine to generate the data in the current scope, and automatically bind the data scope to the form.
+If that isn´t found, Boozang will use the regexp engine to automatically bind the data scope to the form.
 This is a great way to quickly create a data-driven test case.

-*Tip: Using autofill with data-bind on `$parameter` scope is a quick way to create a very versatile  data-driven test case.*
+*Tip: Using autofill with data-bind on `$parameter` scope is a quick way to create a versatile, data-driven test case.*

 ## Pre-defined regular expressions

 There are also pre-programmed regular expressions in Boozang that can be used.
-Here is a list of teh current ones.
+Here is a list of the current ones.

 ###### Data formatters for date and time

 For data and time date, the default data format is `YYYY-MM-DD`, meaning that for 26th of November 2019, `/{today}/`will output `2019-10-26`.
-You can also input a data formatter separated by a pipe `|`character.
+You can also input a data format string, separated by a pipe `|`character.
 Here are some examples,

-- No formatter: `/{today}/`outputs `2019-10-26`.
+- No format string: `/{today}/`outputs `2019-10-26`.
 - With minutes and seconds dot-colon-notation: `/{today|YYYY.MM.DD:mm.ss}/` will output `2019.10.26:30.29`
 - Only month and day:  `/{tomorrow|MM-DD}/`outputs `10-27`

 ###### Date and time

 The following pre-defined expressions are available.
-All examples are based on today being Saturday October 26th 2019.
+All examples are based on today being Saturday, October 26th, 2019.

 -   `/{today}/`outputs `2019-10-26`
 - `/{yesterday}/` and  `/{tomorrow}/`and outputs `2019-10-25` and `2019-10-27`